 A free returns policy by online retailers has been pivotal in the exponential growth of online sales platforms.
 The easy returns option has not only lured conventional brick and mortar stores, customers to online sales channels but has also given the customer more comfort and confidence in online shopping.

-This has indeed led to a substantial positive impact on sales and revenues e-commerce business channels.
+This has indeed led to a substantial positive impact on sales and revenues in ecommerce business channels.
 However, this “freebie” has a big cost attached to it.
 Once all the costs associated with ecommerce return management are added; shipping, storing, inspecting, segregating, etc, sometimes this is greater than the original sales price.
 Not only does this cost a logistical nightmare but steadily eats into the bottom lines of online retailers.

 Studies have shown that in 2021, retailers expected 16.6% of the merchandise sold, back in returns, which is a 6% jump from the previous year.
 As sales continue to increase, so does the returning trend.
-As per a recent NRF report, for every $1 billion in sales, retailer incurs approximately $166 million in merchandise returns.
-These ecommerce return rate statistics has made it inevitable for retailers to devise a robust returns management strategy.
+As per a recent NRF report, for every $1 billion in sales, a retailer incurs approximately $166 million in merchandise returns.
+These ecommerce return rate statistics have made it inevitable for retailers to devise a robust returns management strategy.

-Since there is no way to control consumer behaviour or stop online shoppers from ordering multiple variants to try and experiment, businesses must make returns processing hassle free and efficient.
+Since there is no way to control consumer behaviour or stop online shoppers from ordering multiple variants to try and experiment, businesses must make returns processing hassle-free and efficient.
 It’s time to make ecommerce return policy more robust and reverse logistics less expensive.